kerinin/arduino-splines/README.markdown

 tangent points.

-Be aware that when using Catmull-Rom splines, the first and last points are not part of the spline - they are used to determine the tangentcy of the start and end of the spline.
-The spline itset starts at the second and second-to-last point.
+Be aware that when using Catmull-Rom splines, the first and last points are not part of the spline - they are used to determine the tangency of the start and end of the spline.
+The spline itself starts at the second and second-to-last point.

 For all splines, values requested outside the defined spline bounds will return